 Guide to setting up DataHub

-In this guide, we'll go step-by-step on what exactly is the process of setting up DataHub.
+In this guide, we’ll go step-by-step on what exactly is the process of installing DataHub.
 For ease of understanding the setup process has been divided into the following sections:

 - Taking stock of pre-requisites

 - Adding a metadata source

 Explore and experience LinkedIn DataHub with a pre-configured sandbox instance

 Click to try DataHub

 Back in 2016, LinkedIn open-sourced their first internal metadata search and discovery engine called WhereHows, now defunct.

 Learning from their first product and the subsequent products created by other companies, LinkedIn decided to give metadata search and discovery another shot.
 This time, with many of the core product principles modified, LinkedIn created DataHub, a generalized, push-based metadata integration layer connected via a single metadata graph.